arun120/ChatApp/README.md

 # Architecture

-User/Process ---- send data to websocket in server(websocketController) ----> Log data in MessageDB(static DB) ---> Broadcast to all in current Chatroom
+User/Process ---- send message to websocket in server(websocketController) ----> Log data in MessageDB(static DB) ---> Broadcast to all in current Chatroom (those who listen for message : "broadcast message {id}")

 User Joining a Existing Chatroom